 Traveling opens up a world of experiences, offering a chance to explore new places, cultures, and perspectives.
-However, as our planet faces environmental challenges, it’s crucial to approach with sustainability in mind.
+However, as our planet faces environmental challenges, it’s crucial to approach travel with sustainability in mind.
 Eco-friendly travel, or sustainable travel, is about ensuring that our journeys contribute positively to the places we visit, minimizing negative impacts on the environment, and supporting local communities.
 This comprehensive guide will walk you through the practical steps to make your travel more sustainable.

 Introduction to Sustainable Travel: Embracing Eco-Friendly Journeys